 The statute already authorizes interrogations only when "necessary."
-The bill also clarifies that a custodial interrogation of a child may be deemed necessary only when there is a risk of harm to the child or others.
+The bill clarifies that a custodial interrogation of a child may be deemed necessary only when there is an imminent risk of harm to the child or others.
 Ever since the Exonerated Five were interrogated as youth and coerced into false confessions more than 30 years ago, New York State has failed to curb deceptive interrogation tactics used by the police.

-Instead, young people, who lack the capacity to fully understand Miranda warnings and fully appreciate the long term consequences of their decisions, continue to be subjected to coercive interrogations by law enforcement.
+Instead, young people, who lack the capacity to fully understand Miranda warnings and fully appreciate the long term consequences of their decision to waive this Constitutional right, continue to be subjected to coercive interrogations by law enforcement.

-This bill would ensure that all youth, including the predominantly Black and Latinx youth who are too often the targets of police interrogation, have the benefit of an attorney protecting their right to remain silent.
+This bill would ensure that all youth, including the predominantly Black and Latinx youth who are too often the targets of police interrogation, have the benefit of an attorney protecting their right to remain silent, even when they lack the resources to hire private counsel.